 When cleaning is accomplished by spraying or flushing, coving and sealing of the floor/wall junctures is required to provide a surface that is conducive to water flushing.
 Grading of the floor to drain allows liquid wastes to be quickly carried away, thereby preventing pooling which could attract pests such as insects and rodents or contribute to problems with certain pathogens such as Listeria monocytogenes.

 Meeting these guidelines are not only necessary to keep a food and beverage facility from being fined but also to ensure a sanitary environment.
-A seamless floor with a cove base significantly improves the efficacy of sanitation procedures which is vital to preventing outbreaks.
+An FDA approved epoxy floor with a cove base significantly improves the efficacy of sanitation procedures which is vital to preventing outbreaks.